top of page

 Luke's nephew is neurodivergent and supporting their family with understanding and supporting this has been a huge privilege.

-Luke approaches therapeutic work with clients from a compassionate and human-centred perspective.
+Luke approaches work with clients from a compassionate and human-centred perspective.
 Luke focuses on maintaining a strong therapeutic alliance, by striving to ensure that clients feel comfortable to unmask and share their authentic thoughts and feelings.
-Luke encourages and assists clients to build and utilise familial, school and community based supports and to understand their mental health and wellbeing within the context of the biopsychosocial framework of holistic health.
+Luke encourages and assists clients to build and utilise familial, school and community based supports and to understand their mental health and wellbeing within the context of a broader holistic health framework.

 Luke's goal is to support all clients to build their own individualised sense of autonomy, competence and connectedness so that they can pursue a meaningful life of purpose and wellbeing.